MarinKIm/HYU-HAI-PaperStudy/papers/week01_resnet/README.md

 3. Enabled training of 100+ layer CNNs
 4. Achieved state-of-the-art results on ImageNet
 5. Became the backbone of modern computer vision models

 ---

-# Repository Structure

-paper/
-Detailed study notes

-implementation/
-PyTorch implementation of ResNet

-experiments/
-Experiments comparing ResNet with plain CNN

-figures/
-Illustrations and diagrams from the paper

----